Tariana language: Consonants

-Phonotactic Restrictions on the Occurrence of Consonants

 (+) indicates phoneme appears in a limited set of items.

 Syllable structure

 Syllables in Tariana follow the pattern (C₁)V(C₂).
 Phoneme occurrence is also restricted by morphological context, with certain phonemes only in certain positions (initially and medially) or within certain types of morphemes.
 Vowels may be elided or reduced in rapid speech, rendering some syllables VC or CVC.
 For example, the word di-dusitá 'he goes back' becomes [didusta] in rapid speech, with the elision of the pre-tonic i.
 Similarly, the word di-pitá=kà=sità 'he bathes' becomes [dipitakaəsta], with the pre-tonic i being elided and a [ə] inserted at the clitic boundary before the s.
 (Hyphens mark affixes; equals signs mark clitics.)

 Stress

 Tariana has both primary and secondary stress.
 Tariana is a pitch-accent language, with stressed syllables indicated by a higher pitch and a greater intensity in pronunciation.
 Unstressed syllables are undifferentiated from non-stressed syllables except in their intensity.
 Long vowels are always stressed as well as most nasal vowels.
 Otherwise, primary stress may fall on the last three syllables.
 Penultimate stress in most common in monomorphemic words (e.g. dúpu "a lizard"), but antepenultimate (e.g. képira "bird") and final stress (e.g. yapuratú "long flute used at ritual offering") also occurs.
 All roots have underlying stress.
 Prefixes are unstressed, and suffixes may be stressed or unstressed.
 Suffixes with underlying stress generally cause penultimate stress when they are attached to a root (e.g. máwi "hook"→mawípi "blowgun").